Celestial Machines

 Step III – Branding

-On the last day of the first week I branded everything I made with green and orange, in total 27 objects, after this I left the Settlement for two weeks.
+On the last day of the first week I branded everything I made with green and orange, in total 27 objects, after this I left the Polyset for two weeks.

 Step IV – Follow-up